 When is processing ‘necessary’ for a contract?

-‘Necessary’ does not mean that the processing must be essential for the purposes of performing a contract or taking relevant pre-contractual steps.
-However, it must be a targeted and proportionate way of achieving that purpose.
-This lawful basis does not apply if there are other reasonable and less intrusive ways to meet your contractual obligations or take the steps requested.
+‘Necessary’ does not mean that the processing must be absolutely essential or ‘the only way’ to perform the contract or take relevant pre-contractual steps.
+However, it must be more than just useful, and more than just part of your standard terms.
+It must be a targeted and proportionate step which is integral to delivering the contractual service or taking the requested action.
+This lawful basis does not apply if there are other reasonable and less intrusive ways to deliver the contractual service or take the steps requested.

-The processing must be necessary to deliver your side of the contract with this particular person.
-If the processing is only necessary to maintain your business model more generally, this lawful basis will not apply and you should consider another lawful basis, such as legitimate interests.Example
+The processing must be necessary to perform the contract with this particular person.
+If the processing is instead necessary to maintain your business model more generally, or is included in your terms for other business purposes beyond delivering the contractual service, this lawful basis will not apply and you should consider another lawful basis, such as legitimate interests.Example

 When a data subject makes an online purchase, a controller processes the address of the individual in order to deliver the goods.
 This is necessary in order to perform the contract.